Do You Really Need a Rangehood? Pros, Cons, and Expert Advice

 • Installation Cost: Adding a ducted unit can be costly, particularly if your kitchen wasn’t designed for one.
 It may require additional structural work, electrical wiring, or ducting installation, which can quickly increase expenses.

 • Noise: While many modern models are designed to operate more quietly, some can still be noisy—especially when running at higher speeds.
-For those who enjoy conversation or entertainment while cooking, this can be a drawback.
-However, there are ultra-quiet and near-silent rangehood options on the market that provide effective ventilation without disrupting the kitchen atmosphere.
+However, there are ultra-quiet and near-silent rangehood options on the market.

 • Energy Use: Some high-powered hoods may consume more electricity.
-Although this might not be a major concern for occasional cooks, it’s worth noting for households aiming to keep energy consumption low.
+This may matter for households aiming to keep energy consumption low.

 When Do I Need To Have Rangehood?

-While not all kitchens legally require to have a dedicated ventilation system, there are circumstances where it becomes highly recommended—or even critical:
+While not all kitchens legally require a dedicated ventilation system, there are circumstances where it becomes highly recommended—or even critical:

-• Limited Natural Airflow – Kitchens without windows or those with layouts that restrict air circulation tend to trap heat, moisture, and cooking odours more easily.
+• Limited Natural Airflow – Kitchens without windows or with restricted airflow trap heat, moisture, and odours.

-In addition, many building codes and health regulations in Australia mandate the use of adequate kitchen airflow solutions—particularly in new builds, renovations, and rental properties.
-Since 2019, the National Construction Code (NCC) has required that kitchen exhaust systems must vent air directly outside rather than recirculating it indoors.
+In addition, many building codes and health regulations in Australia mandate the use of adequate kitchen airflow solutions.
+Since 2019, the National Construction Code (NCC) has required that kitchen exhaust systems vent air directly outside rather than recirculating it indoors.

-If you’re installing or upgrading a rangehood in Australia, it’s important to check local requirements to ensure compliance while also maintaining a cleaner, healthier cooking environment.
+If you’re installing or upgrading a rangehood in Australia, it’s important to check local requirements to ensure compliance while maintaining a cleaner kitchen environment.

 How Can I Keep My Kitchen Fresh Without Traditional Venting?

-If you’re short on space, working within a tight budget, or your kitchen layout makes external ducting difficult, there are several practical alternatives to consider.
-While these options may not match the full performance of a ducted system, they can still make a noticeable difference in air quality and cleanliness.
+If you’re short on space, working within a tight budget, or your kitchen layout makes external ducting difficult, there are several practical alternatives:

 • Downdraft ventilation systems that pull air sideways into a vent.